Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

-Before extending the known results in \cite[Lemma~1]{helmke2014uniform} we recall the Hermite canonical form for a reachable system $(A,B) \in \C^{n\times n} \times \C^{n\times m}$, cf. \cite[pp.~194-196]{sontag}.
-Let $b_i$ denote the $i$th column of $B$.
+In order to derive sufficient conditions for uniform ensemble reachability for the case $0 \not \in \p$, we need to consider multi-input pairs that do not have {a} specific structure.
+To this end, we recall the Hermite canonical form for a (parameter indenpendent) system $(A,B) \in \C^{n\times n} \times \C^{n\times m}$, cf.~\cite{sontag}.
+Let $b_i$ denote the $i$-th column of $B$.
 Select from left to right in the permuted Kalman matrix

 the first linear independent columns.
 Then, one obtains a list of basis vectors